-The Tax Act enacted on December 22, 2017 lowered the statutory federal corporate income tax rate from 35% to 21% effective on January 1, 2018.
-Beginning in our fiscal 2019, the annual statutory federal corporate tax rate is 21% and certain international provisions of the Tax Act, such as a tax on global intangible low-tax income, a base erosion and anti-abuse tax, and a special tax deduction for foreign-derived intangible income, took effect.
-The U.S. Treasury Department has issued proposed regulations that could impact the calculation of taxes related to these provisions and which are anticipated to be applicable on a retroactive basis.
+Certain international provisions of the U.S. Tax Act, such as a tax on global intangible low-tax income, a base erosion and anti-abuse tax and a special tax deduction for foreign-derived intangible income, took effect in fiscal 2019.
+The U.S. Treasury Department has issued proposed regulations that could impact the calculation of taxes related to these provisions.
 While the Company continues to evaluate the impact, such regulations have not been finalized and are subject to change.
-We will account for new regulations in the period of enactment.
+We account for finalized regulations in the period of enactment.

 We recognize deferred tax assets to the extent that we believe these assets are more likely than not to be realized.
-In making such a determination, we considered all available positive and negative evidence, including our past operating results, forecasted earnings, future taxable income, and prudent and feasible tax planning strategies.
-On the basis of this evaluation, we continue to maintain a valuation allowance related primarily to the realizability of state and foreign credits of \$206.9 million as of the period ended August 30, 2019.
+In making such a determination, we considered all available positive and negative evidence, including our past operating results, forecasted earnings, future taxable income and prudent and feasible tax planning strategies.
+On the basis of this evaluation, we continue to maintain a valuation allowance related primarily to the realizability of state and foreign credits.
+The total valuation allowance was \$262 million as of February 28, 2020.

 We are a United States-based multinational company subject to tax in multiple U.S. and foreign tax jurisdictions.
 A significant portion of our foreign earnings for the current fiscal year were earned by our Irish subsidiaries.
-The Tax Act provides an exemption from federal income taxes for distributions from foreign subsidiaries made after December 31, 2017, including certain earnings that were not subject to the one-time transition or global intangible low-tax income tax.
+The current U.S. tax law provides an exemption from federal income taxes for distributions from foreign subsidiaries made after December 31, 2017, including certain earnings that were not subject to the one-time transition or global intangible low-tax income tax.
 As we repatriate the undistributed foreign earnings for use in the U.S., the distributions will generally not be subject to further U.S. federal tax.